The Sodium/Potassium Ratio and its Importance in Human Health

 We have written extensively at The Paleo Diet® regarding our concern that the greater Paleo community has, with little scientific support, embraced the notion that it is acceptable to consume sodium quantities above governmental guidelines (for example, through the copious addition of sea salt to many “Paleo Certified” food items).

 Paleolithic nutrition often does not align with government guidelines.
-However, in this instance, there is agreement between The Paleo Diet’s scientific position—natural foods in primitive and current times provide low sodium quantities—and government recommendations for sodium intake.
+However, in this instance, there is an agreement between The Paleo Diet’s scientific position—natural foods in primitive and current times provide low sodium quantities—and government recommendations for sodium intake.

 Why the sodium/potassium ratio is so important